Constantine Diogenes

-Constantine Diogenes (Κωνσταντῖνος Διογένης; died 1032) was a prominent Byzantine general of the early 11th century, active in the Balkans.
+Constantine Diogenes (Κωνσταντῖνος Διογένης; died 1032) was a Byzantine general of the early 11th century, active in the Balkans.
 He served with distinction in the final stages of the Byzantine conquest of Bulgaria under Emperor Basil II, and occupied high commands in the Balkans until his arrest in 1029, as the result of his participation in a conspiracy against Emperor Romanos III Argyros.
-Imprisoned and forced to enter a monastery, he committed suicide in 1032 during an inquest on a further conspiracy.
+Imprisoned and forced to enter a monastery, he killed himself in 1032 during an inquest on a further conspiracy.
 He was the father of Emperor Romanos IV Diogenes.

 Biography

 Constantine Diogenes is the first notable member of the noble Diogenes family with origins from Cappadocia, which played an important role in 11th-century Byzantium.
 Diogenes began his career as a commander of one of the western tagmata during the reign of Basil II (r.
 976–1025), in the latter's campaigns against Bulgaria.
 In 1014, he participated in the decisive Byzantine victory at the Battle of Kleidion (July 29), and he subsequently succeeded Theophylact Botaneiates as commander (doux) of Thessalonica with the rank of patrikios, making him the second-most senior general of the Empire in the Balkans after David Arianites.
 Following the death of Tsar Samuel of Bulgaria in October, Diogenes and Nikephoros Xiphias were dispatched to the region of Moglena as the vanguard of the emperor and the main army.
 During this campaign, Diogenes constructed the fortress of Mylobos, as attested in a founder's inscription.

 The conquest of Moglena was completed in 1015 or 1016.
 In 1017, Diogenes and David Arianites led troops to plunder the fertile plain of Pelagonia, where they captured many prisoners and livestock.
 Soon after, Basil II placed Diogenes in charge of the tagmata of the Scholai of the West and of Thessalonica, and tasked him with pursuing Tsar Ivan Vladislav.
 The Bulgarian ruler set up an ambush for his pursuers, but Basil was informed in time, and led the rest of his troops to Diogenes' aid, scattering the Bulgarians.

 After Ivan Vladislav's death in February 1018, Diogenes was charged with mopping up the last remaining centres of Bulgarian resistance.
 He took Sirmium and was named its commander (archon); his authority extended over the vassal polities in the inner regions of Serbia.
 His title was possibly that of "strategos of Serbia" (Greek: στρατηγός Σερβίας), which is attested in a seal attributed to him.
 Diogenes was ordered by Basil II to subdue Sermon, the ruler of Sirmium, to consolidate Byzantine control of the northern Balkans.
 Consequently, Diogenes invited Sermon to a meeting at the estuary of the river Sava in the Danube, where each would only be accompanied by three attendants.
 Diogenes had hidden his sword in the folds of his clothes, and struck Sermon down.
 He then marched his army into Sirmium, taking possession of the town.
 Sermon's wife was sent as a captive to Constantinople.